🔄

 What’s underneath your new floors is just as important as the floors themselves.
 A clean, dry, and level subfloor is the foundation for a successful installation.
 If your existing subfloor is uneven, damaged, or has moisture issues, it will need to be addressed before any new flooring can be laid down.
 This prep work might involve leveling compounds, repairing cracks, or installing a moisture barrier.
 While it adds to the upfront cost, skipping this step is a recipe for disaster.
 An unprepared subfloor can lead to squeaks, gaps, or even warping down the line, resulting in much more expensive repairs.

-Your Contractor's Expertise
+Why Your Contractor's Experience Matters

 The person you hire for the job will also affect the price.
 A highly experienced, licensed, and insured flooring specialist will likely charge more than a general handyman, but their expertise is often worth the investment.
 Seasoned professionals can handle unexpected challenges, ensure a flawless finish, and typically guarantee their work.
 It’s also worth asking if a company uses its own employees or subcontractors, as this can impact quality control and communication.
 Always take the time to read reviews and check references.
 Paying a little more for a reputable contractor can give you peace of mind and a beautiful floor that lasts for years.